vijayanathan23/WSoC-TestRepo2/README.md

 - Further details about the challenges in each level will be mentioned in their respective README files.
 - You do not necessarily have to add comments for each line, but a short description could gain you a few extra points.
 - It is not compulsory to do all the challenges.
 Do as many as you can before sending us a pull request.
 However, people who have solved more have a higher edge over others.
-- Make sure you fill the "About me.md" file present within the root directory of the repository before sending a pull request.
 - Earlier the submission, higher the priority.
 - If you have any queries regarding any of the challenges or the event itself, feel free to create a GitHub issue.
 - Have fun💥✨!